Patient choice: NHS Constitution

-The NHS Constitution includes a right to choice.
+The NHS Constitution for England includes a right to choice.
 It states: You have the right to make choices about your NHS care and to information to support these choices.
 The options available to you will develop over time and depend on your individual needs.
 It also repeats the requirements specified in the GP contract: You have the right to choose your GP practice, and to be accepted by that practice unless there are reasonable grounds to refuse, in which case you will be informed of those reasons.
 You have the right to express a preference for using a particular doctor within your GP practice, and for the practice to try to comply.

 CCG and NHS England are required by the regulations to “make arrangements” to give effect to the right of patients to exercise their patient choice.
 It is for the clinician making the referral to decide whether it is clinically appropriate.
 The right to choice only extends to a first appointment.
 It does not imply that any chosen treatment must be paid for.
 That would depend on the terms of the provider's contract.

 Spire Healthcare complained to Monitor (NHS) in 2013 that the Clinical Commissioning Groups in Blackpool, and in Fylde and Wyre were not doing enough to encourage patient choice, but their complaint was dismissed in September 2014.